Article

 Lack of Change Management

 Without a well-coordinated implementation strategy, digital initiatives can be quickly derailed.
 Make sure you have a steering group committee with members from different key functions.
-You’ll find that holding regular meetings and creating a shared tracking system will help keep everyone updated.

 Only 34% of change initiatives are a success.
 Projects with change management are six times more likely to succeed.